| Caranthir had identified forty

 that happening again."

-"Why have you not told Lord Legolas about this?" asked
+"Why did you not tell Lord Legolas about this?" asked

 Gimli.

-"Master Angaráto said it was not necessary to trouble
+"Master Angaráto said that it was not necessary to

 Aragorn had the distinct impression that Arafinwë had been